Gazi Husrev-beg Mosque

+The mosque was named in honour of Gazi Husrev-beg, who founded the mosque and is interned in the adjacent mausoleum.

 History

-The Gazi Husrev-beg Mosque was built in 1530 as the central object of the Beg's endowment, which also included a maktab and a madrasa (Islamic primary and secondary schools), a bezistan (vaulted marketplace), a hammam (public bathplace) etc. The foundation of this waqf by the contemporary Ottoman governor of Bosnia had a crucial point in the development of the town.
-The architect's name is unknown, but after some speculations, which even included famous Mimar Sinan as an option, most scholars agreed that Acem Esir Ali "Alaüddin", Ottoman mimar of Persian ancestry, is the most probable builder.
+The Gazi Husrev-beg Mosque was built in 1530 as the central object of the Beg's endowment, which also included a maktab and a madrasa, a bezistan (vaulted marketplace), and a hammam, etc. The foundation of this waqf by the contemporary Ottoman governor of Bosnia had a crucial point in the development of the town.
+The architect's name is unknown, but after some speculations, which even included famous Mimar Sinan as an option, most scholars agreed that Acem Ali Tabrizi "Alaüddin", an Ottoman mimar of Persian ancestry, is the most probable builder.
 It is still possible that Sinan himself did inspect the work on the spot, since he was in the region at the time.
 Historical documents testify that Ragusan masons, requested from their government by Gazi Husrev-beg, participated in the building process.

-Gazi Husrev-bey Mosque was the first mosque in the world to receive electricity and electric illumination in 1898 during the period of Austro-Hungarian Empire.
+The Gazi Husrev-bey Mosque was the first mosque in the world to receive electricity and electric illumination in 1898 during the period of Austro-Hungarian Empire.